-The Oil Palm
+The Oil Palm in Malaysia

 Oil palms will start bearing fruits after 30 months of field planting and will continue to be productive for the next 25 to 30 years; thus ensuring a consistent supply of oil.
 Each ripe bunch is commonly known as Fresh Fruit Bunch (FFB).
 In Malaysia, the oil palm trees planted are mainly the tenera variety, a hybrid between the dura and pisifera.
 The tenera variety yields about 4 to 5 tonnes of Crude Palm Oil (CPO) per hectare per year and about 1 tonne of palm kernels.
 The oil palm is the most efficient oil-bearing crop in the world, requiring only 0.26 hectares of land to produce one tonne of oil while soybean, sunflower and rapeseed require 2.22, 2.0, and 1.52 hectares, respectively, to produce the same.